 - Can you leave the device on at all times?

-In designing these brain implants, the designers make certain choices.
+When designing these brain implants, the designers make certain choices.

 It’s clear that human enhancement raises a myriad of ethical and philosophical questions.
 How do we envision the connection between humans and technology?
 To what degree do we want to be dependent on technology?
 To what extent do we want to blend the lines between humans and technology?